paganini2008/tridenter-spring-boot-starter/README.md

 		log.error("{}", info);
 	}
 ```

-#### Method slicing
+#### 2. Method slicing
 Method slicing is also called method parallel processing.
-In fact, each parameter of a set of parameters is distributed to different applications to run using the process pool, and then merged and output, and the fragmentation rule interface needs to be implemented
+If one method receive a group of parameters, each parameter will be dispatch and run in the other applications of same cluster, and then merge all results and output.

-**Example Code:**
+**Example**

 ``` java
     @ParallelizingCall(value = "loop-test", usingParallelization = TestCallParallelization.class)